JustTemmie/steam-presence/README.md

 # Local Games
 this will make the script scan for games running locally

+## Local Discord App ID

+this is the application ID of the app you want to show up whenever you're playing a game that was detected locally

+please generate one here https://discordapp.com/developers/applications/ or use mine "1062648118375616594"

+the only thing you need to fill out on their site is the application name itself.

+for example i simply named mine "a game", rather generic but you can call it whatever

 ## Games
 please fill in the games field according to the names of the tasks, these are not case sensitive